 Some of these videos break Google’s rules, some are explicitly illegal in most countries, and some are merely so horrible that advertisers don’t want their ads appearing with them.

-The latter has recently posed a large problem to Google: advertisers discovered that their ads appearing with videos from Breitbart News, supporting terrorist groups.
+The latter has recently posed a large problem to Google: advertisers discovered that their ads were appearing with videos from Breitbart News or ones supporting terrorist groups.
 Companies as large as PepsiCo and Wal-Mart have withdrawn their ads.

 Google has all the problems that NASDAQ has, in spades.
 They should be insolvable, but NASDAQ found a way.